 Glastonbury is a somewhat ethnically-diverse town.
 The people who call Glastonbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glastonbury residents report their race to be White, followed by Asian.
 Important ancestries of people in Glastonbury include Italian, German, English, and Polish.

 The most common language spoken in Glastonbury is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.